Marius-PA/ComputerScienceNotes/Notes/week16-20_october/bytesconversions.md

 - Recall how to calculte the sum of two decimal numbers:
     - YOU SHOULD BE ABLE TO EXPLAIN TO OTHER

+27 + 15 = 42

+# Unsigned Binary Arithmetic : Addition

+- Recall how to calculte the sum of two decimal numbers:
+    - YOU SHOULD BE ABLE TO EXPLAIN TO OTHER

 27 + 15 = 42 = 00001111 + 00011011 = 00101010

 |x|0|0|0|0|1|1|1|1|

 |-|-|-|-|-|-|-||-|

 |x|0|0|0|1|1|0|1|1|

 |carry|0|0|1|1|1|1|1|0|

 |result|0|0|1|0|1|0|1|0|